Our planet is defined by stunning, fascinating landscapes – yet large parts of these vistas remain hidden and inaccessible to most of us.

 The bird’s eye perspective also reveals the complexity of mass migrations, including those of the large herds of reindeer that leave their winter homes in the forests of Lapland and travel to the coast following the seasonal availability of food, or the thousands of Mongolian gazelles who journey to the lush green pastures every year to give birth to their young.
 The full intricacy and majesty of our planet is only revealed from a height all too often inaccessible to humans – until now.

-A production by Terra Mater Studios
+A production of Terra Mater Studios